 Identifying Antique Moccasins

 This pair of antique moccasins was crafted in the early 20th century.
-The crafter was probably a Northeastern Algonquin from the eastern part of Canada.
-Their origin is determined by the construction and decoration of the moccasins.
+Based on their construction and decoration, the crafter was most likely a Northeastern Algonquin from the eastern part of Canada.
+Consequently, experts can determine their origin by closely analyzing these details.

 The vamp of the moccasins show a very fine ‘pucker’ or gathering of the leather.
 On the toe there are 10 ‘puckers’ per inch!
 This style of making moccasins was popular with Native Americans who lived in Northeastern North America.
-This style is not found on moccasins made by Native Americans in other parts of North America.
-The vamp of the moccasin was created with trade goods like wool, fabric and seed beads.
+Native American artisans in other parts of North America did not use this moccasin style.
+Craftsmen constructed the vamp using trade goods such as wool, fabric, and seed beads.

 Historical Trade Beads